Author: Diana Wynne Jones

 It comes out that Christopher isn't dreaming, but is actually travelling to other worlds, worlds with slightly different levels of magical, godly, and scientific development.
 Soon his uncle has him bringing packages back from these worlds on a regular basis, and experimenting with bringing larger and larger loads of magical goods.
 But as this is going on Christopher's father has also noticed that he has magical abilities, and he wants them developed more formally.
 Soon Christopher is noticed by the Powers That Be, and before long the Chrestomanci takes notice of him.
 Oh, and while all this is going on, Christopher starts dying -- over and over again, at an ever-increasing rate.
 And he only has nine lives...

-A wonderful book, which I highly recommend.
+This is a wonderful book, which I highly recommend.
 I just finished rereading it for the sixth time, and I like it just as much, if not more, than I did as a kid.